RespiraWorks/Ventilator/software/README.md

 This directory contains the source code for the ventilator software, test code, sample data and debug utilities.

+**DISCLAIMER: You should not use this on any living beings - as a ventilator, or in any other way.
+These are utilities for bench with mechanical lung simulators only.
+It is also assumed that you are familiar with the software architecture and generally know what you are doing.**

 ## Contents

 * [design](design) - documents on software architecture and requirements